Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

 Now that you are in the virtual environment named .myrepo, please navigate to the local cloned repo Project2.

-There run the below command
+TheN run the below command
 ````
 make all
 ````

-An error was encounter upon the first run of the make all command, this was resolved by navigating into the right directory- the local cloned repo Project2 within the virtual environment, see the image below.
+An error was encounter upon the first run of the make all command, this was resolved by navigating into the right directory- the locally cloned repo Project2 within the virtual environment, see the image below.

 ![image](https://user-images.githubusercontent.com/28298236/209798761-29fb051c-4639-42d9-9733-03eb2132f265.png)